bitwiseph/instagram-laravel-media-feed/README.md

 ## ENV
-Setup your env file with the following:
+Setup your .env file with the following:
 ```python
 INSTAGRAM_APP_ID=
 INSTAGRAM_APP_SECRET=